German/Nazi occupation II World War II

 At the end of World War II, the 19th Division of the Latvian Legion of the German Army Group was stationed in Remte Manor and its surroundings.

-The Virga manor survived the Battle of the Kurzeme cauldron in 1944/1945 so well that a simple walk through the territory of the former manor allows you to perceive the breath of antiquity and the presence of the former inhabitants of the manor.
-A moment of rest at the "Karlias Zabaks" memorial of the Swedish king Charles XII or at a specially designed resting place near the Virga Tradition House will be useful not only for relaxation, but also as a reminder that Charles XII spent the winter of 1701 right here - in Virga.
+The Virga Manor survived the Battle of the Kurzeme Cauldron in 1944/1945 so well that a simple walk through the territory of the former manor allows you to perceive the breath of antiquity and the presence of the former inhabitants of the manor.
+A moment of rest at the memorial sign of the Swedish King Charles XII "Charles' Boot" or at a specially arranged resting place near the Virga House of Traditions will be useful not only for relaxation, but also as a reminder that Charles XII spent the winter of 1701 right here - in Virga.

-In the former granary of the manor, now in the house of cultural and domestic traditions of local residents, you can rent a sauna and rooms for celebrations, including weddings.
+In the former manor barn, now the House of Culture and Domestic Traditions of the Locals, you can rent a sauna and rooms for any celebrations, including weddings.

 Private military collection in Mundigciems